RTXteam/RTX/steve_dev/orangeboard/README.md

 - `QueryBioLink.py`:  this will give us disease-phenotype relationships, disease-gene relationships, gene-phenotype relationships, etc.  TODO: integrate this into ReasoningTool.py
+- `QueryPC2.py`: queries Pathway Commons 2.0 (PC2) for protein-pathway
+  relationships.
+Querying PC2 can be very slow, so we are not using it at this time.

 ## Knowledge sources for which our query classes are not yet implemented or are broken in some way:

 - `QueryPazar.py`: not sure we will ever end up remotely querying Pazar; Pazar looks useful but the web API is SOAP-based and semi-undocumented.
+(SAR)
-- `QueryGeneProf.py`:
+- `QueryGeneProf.py`: experimental, under development (SAR)